dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 Entity Framework Core (EF Core) provides async methods whenever using that method may result in a database interaction.
 Synchronous methods are also provided to avoid overhead when using databases that do not support high performance asynchronous access.

-<xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbSet%601.Add%2A?displayProperty=nameWithType> do not normally access the database, since these methods inherently just start tracking entities.
+<xref:Microsoft.EntityFrameworkCore.DbContext.Add*?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbSet`1.Add*?displayProperty=nameWithType> do not normally access the database, since these methods inherently just start tracking entities.
 However, some forms of value generation _may_ access the database in order to generate a key value.
-The only value generator that does this and ships with EF Core is <xref:Microsoft.EntityFrameworkCore.ValueGeneration.HiLoValueGenerator%601>.
+The only value generator that does this and ships with EF Core is <xref:Microsoft.EntityFrameworkCore.ValueGeneration.HiLoValueGenerator`1>.
 Using this generator is uncommon; it is never configured by default.
 This means that the vast majority of applications should use `Add`, and not `AddAsync`.

 Other similar methods like `Update`, `Attach`, and `Remove` do not have async overloads because they never generate new key values, and hence never need to access the database.

 ## `AddRange`, `UpdateRange`, `AttachRange`, and `RemoveRange`

-<xref:Microsoft.EntityFrameworkCore.DbSet%601> and <xref:Microsoft.EntityFrameworkCore.DbContext> provide alternate versions of `Add`, `Update`, `Attach`, and `Remove` that accept multiple instances in a single call.
-These methods are <xref:Microsoft.EntityFrameworkCore.DbSet%601.AddRange%2A>, <xref:Microsoft.EntityFrameworkCore.DbSet%601.UpdateRange%2A>, <xref:Microsoft.EntityFrameworkCore.DbSet%601.AttachRange%2A>, and <xref:Microsoft.EntityFrameworkCore.DbSet%601.RemoveRange%2A> respectively.
+<xref:Microsoft.EntityFrameworkCore.DbSet`1> and <xref:Microsoft.EntityFrameworkCore.DbContext> provide alternate versions of `Add`, `Update`, `Attach`, and `Remove` that accept multiple instances in a single call.
+These methods are <xref:Microsoft.EntityFrameworkCore.DbSet`1.AddRange*>, <xref:Microsoft.EntityFrameworkCore.DbSet`1.UpdateRange*>, <xref:Microsoft.EntityFrameworkCore.DbSet`1.AttachRange*>, and <xref:Microsoft.EntityFrameworkCore.DbSet`1.RemoveRange*> respectively.

 These methods are provided as a convenience.
 Using a "range" method has the same functionality as multiple calls to the equivalent non-range method.
 There is no significant performance difference between the two approaches.